 For all kids, divorce is often stressful, sad, and confusing.
 But for children with Asperger’s (AS) and High Functioning Autism (HFA), divorce is especially problematic due to their difficulty with transitions and dislike for routine changes.
-Unfortunately, divorce may be the most disruptive event in a child’s life.
+Unfortunately, divorce may be the most disruptive event in a "special needs" child’s life.

 Research on divorce shows the following: